iterative/dvc.org/content/docs/command-reference/commit.md

 <abbr>workspace</abbr>, even if they have changed.
 We explore the scenarios in
 which this can be useful next.

-DVC commands that track data (`dvc add`, `dvc repro`, `dvc run`) do the following for each file or directory in question:
+DVC commands that track data (`dvc add`, `dvc repro`, `dvc import`, etc.) do the following for each file or directory in question:

 - Save the hash value of the file(s) in the `dvc.lock` or `.dvc` file.
 - Store the file contents in the cache.

-The last step can be skipped with the `--no-commit` option of those commands, for example when testing/experimenting with data or [stages](/doc/command-reference/run).
-This avoids caching unfinished data.
-And that's where `dvc commit` comes into play: It performs that last step when needed.
+The last step can be skipped with the `--no-commit` option of those commands, or both steps with `--no-exec`.
+This avoids caching unfinished data, for example when exploring different data or [stages](/doc/command-reference/run).
+And that's where `dvc commit` comes into play: It performs the remaining steps when needed.

 💡 For convenience, a pre-commit Git hook is available to remind you to